Urban Survival vs. Rural Survival: A WARNING from Selco About Your Plans

 “Everybody has a plan until they get punched in the face.”

 It is great to have plans, but it is even greater to stick to reality, common sense, and experience.
 When the SHTF you do not have a clue where you may end up.
 You might be forced to adapt and bend your plans a lot.
+You need to be ready for any setting.

 The biggest mistake people make is that they are confident they have the perfect BOL but due to circumstances they are forced to bug in, and they did not plan at all for bugging in.
-Or opposite.
+Or the opposite.

-SHTF is a completely new event, and as much you plan for it, there are variables that you can simply can’t factor in.
+SHTF is a completely new event, and as much you plan for it, there are variables that you simply can’t factor in.

 Those variables may completely change your plans of where you want to be when it happens.